 Resources for Homeschool Information

-- Home School Legal Defense Association is a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the upbringing and education of their children and to protect family freedoms.
-We provide homeschooling-related legal advice and representation to our 84,000+ member families, promote homeschool-friendly legislation at the state and federal levels, and offer information and resources to encourage and support all homeschoolers.
+HSLDA Home School Legal Defense Association is a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the upbringing and education of their children and to protect family freedoms.
+They provide homeschool-related legal advice and representation to our 84,000+ member families, promote homeschool-friendly legislation at the state and federal levels, and offer information and resources to encourage and support all homeschoolers.

 TheHomeSchoolMom’s local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

 Illinois Resources for Developmental Disability

 The IDHS Division of Developmental Disabilities provides person-first services and supports for individuals with developmental disabilities and their families.

 For more than 6 decades, Clearbrook has been providing top-quality programming and services to children and adults across a variety of disabilities.
 We offer personalized children’s, adult day, employment, residential and clinical services at more than 50 locations throughout Chicagoland.
 In addition, Clearbrook is the largest provider of home-based services in the state of Illinois.
 We invite you to learn more by reviewing our webpages or calling Clearbrook’s Director of Admissions, Heidi Raymond, at 847.870.7711.